SueMap Home Page

 Membership Expiration Dates

-New members always get a full year.
-Ie. If check arrives or is processed anytime in May, the expiration date is not until next month — June 30th.
-Renewal dates extend a full year from last renewal date — ie June 2011 becomes June 2012.
-This is true whether the check arrives a month or even a few months early, or arrives a few months late.
-More than a few months...you can set your own policy on this tricky one.
+New members.
+NAMI National has new policies on expiration dates.
+We have modified the Renewal Letter Reports to accomodate.
+Renewal dates used to extend a full year from last renewal date — ie June 2011 becomes June 2012.
+National has new policies for this.
+We used to suggest that whether the check arrives a month or even a few months early, or arrives a few months late, then the above suggested dates still work.
+However, more than a few months....
+Maybe National now has a policy on this tricky one.
 See Lapsed/Dropped members below.

 Lapsed or Dropped Members: This will need to be re-written when National decides what they want in this regard.
 But consider this: If a membership renewal check arrives more than 6 months late, I believe that National considers it to be starting over.
 Membership expiration date is now one year (plus a month) from the date the check arrives, same as a new member.